rentzso/nextop/README.md

 # nexTop

-NexTop is my project for the Insight Summer 2017 session, a content discovery system of news articles based on topics.<br>
+This is my project for the Insight Summer 2017 session, nexTop, a content discovery system of news articles based on topics.<br>
-The general idea is to recommend to the users contents that are relevant but also new and fresh.<br>
+The general idea is to recommend to the users contents that are relevant but also new and fresh.
+The main component used to do this is Elasticsearch and its flexible scoring system ([details here](#supported-recommendations)).<br>

 The system has three main functional components (see also the [architecture](#the-architecture) section):
 - Collecting and storing news urls for the recommendations
-- Generating the recommendations using multiple scoring systems
+- Generating recommendations using multiple scoring systems
-- Comparing the recommendation systems
+- Comparing these systems

 In more detail these are the high level steps performed by nexTop:
 - Reads news urls from [the GDELT dataset](https://aws.amazon.com/public-datasets/gdelt/)